1. Home

 Wrist Flexion and Extension With Dumbbell

-1. Start seated with your forearm resting on a table and your hand hanging off the edge, holding a dumbbell, with your palm either up or down.
-Use a challenging weight, but with which you can complete ten repetitions.
+1. Start seated, with your forearm resting on a table and your hand hanging off the edge.

 Wrist Pronation and Supination With a Hammer

-1. Start seated with your arm supported on a table at your side, and hammer in your hand with your palm facing down.
+1. Start seated, with your arm supported on a table at your side.
+Hold the hammer in your hand, palm facing down.
 Keep the heavy end of the hammer in the thumb side of your grip.

 2. Slowly rotate the thumb side of your hand away from your body until the hammer is parallel to the floor.
 Pause briefly, then slowly return to the starting position.